Openhab-Nodes/website/content/en/developer/_index.md

 </p>

 ## Who This Guide Is For
-This documentation assumes that you’ve written code in another programming language but doesn’t make any assumptions about which one.
+This documentation assumes that you’ve written code in another programming language.
+Software Developer Kits for addon development in different languages are introduced.

-We don’t spend a lot of time talking about what programming is or how to think about it.
-If you’re entirely new to programming, you would be better served by reading a book that specifically provides an introduction to programming first.
+Quite a few chapters are dedicated to openHAB X Core development.
+OpenHAB X follows the idea of micro-services.
+You will read about concepts and the overall as well as service individual architecture.
+The programming language is [Rust](https://doc.rust-lang.org/book).

-You will mostly hear about concepts and architectures.
-A few examples here and there are given in [Rust](https://doc.rust-lang.org/book), as that is the programming language that all core components are written in.
+Frontend developers as well as App developers are very much welcome and will feel at home in the [Frontend: Apps / Web-UI](developer/frontend) chapter.

 ## How to Use This Guide